 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

-ISSA College of Exercise Science Plans to Effectively Combat Unauthorized Distribution of Copyrighted Material; Student Sanctions
+Lionel University Plans to Effectively Combat Unauthorized Distribution of Copyrighted Material; Student Sanctions

 The College may monitor traffic or bandwidth on the networks utilizing information technology programs designed to detect and identify indicators of illegal P2P file-sharing activity.
 In addition to, or as an alternative, the College may employ other technical means to reduce or block illegal file sharing and other impermissible activities.